TIGER Encryption

 Tool Introduction

-The TIGER encryption tool is an efficient and convenient online hash calculator that focuses on the TIGER series of hash algorithms.
-It supports three mainstream algorithms, TIGER-128, TIGER-160, and TIGER-192, and can quickly convert any input data (such as plaintext, Hex, Base64, or Bytes) into a fixed-length hash value.
-The tool provides flexible configuration options, including custom calculation rounds, salt addition and its position, and multiple character encoding choices, to help users generate secure and reliable data digests.
-Whether it is data integrity verification, password storage, or other scenarios that require hash calculation, this tool can provide powerful support.
+TIGER encryption tool is an efficient and convenient online hash calculator, focusing on the TIGER series of hash algorithms.
+It supports three mainstream algorithms: TIGER-128, TIGER-160, and TIGER-192, capable of quickly converting any input data (such as plaintext, Hex, Base64, or Bytes) into a fixed-length hash value.
+This tool provides flexible configuration options, including custom calculation rounds, salt value addition and its position, and multiple character encoding choices, helping users generate secure and reliable data digests.
+Whether for data integrity verification, password storage, or other scenarios requiring hash calculation, this tool can provide powerful support.

 TIGER (Tiger Hash) is a cryptographic hash function designed by Ross Anderson and Eli Biham in 1995.
-It was designed as an alternative to MD5 and SHA-1, aiming to provide higher security and faster calculation speed, especially on 64-bit systems.
+It was designed as an alternative to MD5 and SHA-1, aiming to provide higher security and faster computation speed, especially performing excellently on 64-bit systems.
 The output lengths of the TIGER series algorithms are 128 bits (16 bytes), 160 bits (20 bytes), and 192 bits (24 bytes), corresponding to the TIGER-128, TIGER-160, and TIGER-192 options in this tool.
-The TIGER algorithm is known for its unique structure (e.g., using 3 or 4 rounds of calculation) and optimization for 64-bit processors, making it a competitive hashing scheme at the time.
+The TIGER algorithm is known for its unique structure (e.g., using 3 or 4 rounds of computation) and optimization for 64-bit processors, making it a competitive hash scheme at the time.

 How to Use

-1. Enter the text or data you need to perform TIGER hash calculation in the "String to encrypt" text box.
+1. Enter the text or data you need to perform TIGER hash calculation on in the "String to be encrypted" text box.

-3. According to your input data format, select the corresponding option in "Input Type", such as "Plaintext", "Hex", "Base64" or "Bytes".
+3. Based on your input data format, select the corresponding option in "Input Type", such as "Plaintext", "Hex", "Base64", or "Bytes".

-4. If necessary, select the "Case" (lowercase or uppercase) of the hash output result.
+4. If needed, select the "Case" for the hash output result (lowercase or uppercase).

-5. Select the "Calculation Rounds", usually the default is 3 rounds, but you can also choose 4 rounds.
+5. Select the "Number of rounds", usually defaulting to 3 rounds, but 4 rounds can also be chosen.

 6. If you need to add a salt value, fill it in the "Salt (optional)" input box and select the "Salt Position" (prefix or suffix).

-7. Select the appropriate "Character Encoding", such as UTF-8, to ensure correct parsing of the input data.
+7. Choose an appropriate "Character Encoding", such as UTF-8, to ensure correct parsing of the input data.

 8. Click the "Calculate" button (this operation is performed in the tool interface), and the tool will calculate and display the TIGER hash value according to your settings.